mynormh/catch-of-the-day/lesson.md

   - When a component is mounted and use the componentDidMount lifecycle, we are listening for changes but we are never unlistening for changes (memory leak) so it's important to use the componentWillUnmount lifecycle too.
   - In the case where we use localStorage, if we change state in componentDidMount it will automatically fire componentDidUpdate, so we'll need to reinstate localStorage.
   - Another way to handle input value changes is to handle it via the `event` argument itself.
 When using this method it's useful to name the input the same as the property of the object, so we can use computed object properties to set all of the values.
+  - `<CSSTransition></CSSTransition>` cannot animate a component that renders `null`.
+  - For transition options that are used more than once you can store them in an object and then just destructure that object in the `<CSSTransition></CSSTransition>`.

 FIREBASE